 Consuming the right types of fat is very important to help you lose weight.

-The truth is our bodies require healthy fats to fuel your brain, balance your hormones, perform your best, maintain a healthy weight, and so much more!
+The truth is our bodies require healthy fats and oils to fuel your brain, balance your hormones, perform your best, maintain a healthy weight, and so much more!

 So why was everyone told to reduce fat consumption?

 This false claim was due to corruption by the sugar industry who paid scientists to say that heart disease was caused by saturated fat, not sugar.
 (1)